Webb C. Ball: Watchmaker history

 His original jewelry business in Cleveland grew into the Ball Watch Company (currently headquartered in La Chaux-de-Fonds, Switzerland), which used other watch companies' movements, perfecting them and then reselling them.
 Ball Watch Company also ordered watches complete from other watch companies.
 Ball used movements from the top American manufacturers, Elgin, Hamilton, and Waltham.
 The company switched to Swiss Avia movements as early as the 1940s.
 The Waltham Watch Company complied immediately with the requirements of Ball's guidelines, later followed by Elgin National Watch Company and most of the other American manufacturers: Aurora, Hamilton, Hampden, E. Howard & Co., Illinois, Seth Thomas, later on joined by some Swiss watch manufacturers: Audemars Piguet, Gallet, Longines, Record Watch, Vacheron Constantin.

 Webb C. Ball became the vice president of the Hamilton Watch Company and focused his efforts on developing watches for the railroads.
-Minutes of Proceedings of Third Triennial Convention of the Brotherhood of Locomotive Engineers and Trainmen held in the B of LE Auditorium, Cleveland, Ohio on May 31, 1921 at 2 PM the convention was called to order by Grand Chief Engineer W.S.
-Stone, at this afternoon session Webb C. Ball was introduced, he made a speech, and a resolution was passed unanimously, and he was made an Honorary Member of the Brotherhood.
+Minutes of Proceedings of Third Triennial Convention of the Brotherhood of Locomotive Engineers and Trainmen held in the B of LE Auditorium, Cleveland, Ohio on May 31, 1921, at 2 pm the convention was called to order by Grand Chief Engineer W.S.
+Stone, at this afternoon session Webb C. Ball was introduced, he made a speech, a resolution was unanimously passed, and he was made an Honorary Member of the Brotherhood.

-They were the first wrist watch allowed to be used on the Railroads, (using a Swiss manual-winding movement) followed quickly by the first American made wrist watch on "the roads", Elgin.
+Ball watches were the first wrist watches allowed to be used on the railroads, using a Swiss manual-winding movement, followed quickly by the first American-made wrist watch on "the roads", Elgin.

 The firm was family owned by direct descendants until the 1990s when the right to use the name was sold.
 The new firm continues the tradition, using Swiss-made (primarily ETA) movements and making watches for sportsmen and even for some small railroads.